seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 To-morrow, soldier,
-By sea and land I’ll fight: or I will live,
+By sea and land I'll fight: or I will live,
 Or bathe my dying honour in the blood
 Shall make it live again.
-Woo’t thou fight well?
+Woo't thou fight well?

 **DOMITIUS ENOBARBUS**
-I’ll strike, and cry ‘Take all.’
+I'll strike, and cry 'Take all.'

 **MARK ANTONY**
 Well said; come on.
-Call forth my household servants: let’s to-night
+Call forth my household servants: let's to-night
 Be bounteous at our meal.

 *Enter three or four Servitors*

 Give me thy hand,
-Thou hast been rightly honest;–so hast thou;–
+Thou hast been rightly honest;--so hast thou;--
-Thou,–and thou,–and thou:–you have served me well,
+Thou,--and thou,--and thou:--you have served me well,
 And kings have been your fellows.

 **CLEOPATRA**